Onlineraider/CGJ/README.md

 ## 🚀 Quick Start

+Use the prebuilt apk found on the releases page

 ### Automatic Setup (Recommended)

 The easiest way to get started is using our automatic setup scripts: